python-microscopy/python-microscopy/docs/Installation/Installation.rst

 Additional resources
 ********************

-- Additional PYME installation docs can be found at https://github.com/csoeller/pyme-install-docs.
+- Detailed developer installation docs are located at :ref:`installationFromSource`
-- Detailed developer installation docs are located at :ref:`installationFromSource`.
+- Additional PYME installation docs can be found at https://github.com/csoeller/pyme-install-docs